 Do you find your feet sweat constantly at times for no reason at all?
 Do you carry an extra pair of socks or shoes with you in case you sweat too much?
 Though it is normal to sweat a little when the weather is warm, if you are in a crowded area with minimal airflow, or at times when you feel a little anxious, excessive foot sweating may be an indication of hyperhidrosis.
-At Paragon Podiatry, we are able to diagnose and treat patients who may be struggling with sweaty feet.
+At Put Your Feet First, we are able to diagnose and treat patients who may be struggling with sweaty feet.

 What is Hyperhidrosis?